agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

 7. Select all options here
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/Select%20all%20option.png?raw=true">

 8. Lastly, name the port opening, so we can find it again in the future.
-For `neo4j`, we name it `neo4j http`.
+For `Neo4j`, we name it `neo4j http`.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/Name%20port%20opening.png?raw=true">

 9. Now we have to repeat step 3-8 again, but for another rule to enable `neo4j bolt`, and `NeoDash` to connect.
 Below are the two steps 5 and 8, where there is a difference in the process.
-In each respective rules, their ports are:
+In each respective rules, their names and ports are:
     - `neo4j bolt`: `7687`
-    - `NeoDash`: `3000`
+    - `neodash`: `3000`

 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/Neodash%20port.png?raw=true">
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/name%20neodash%20port.png?raw=true">

 ## Step 3: Installing `NeoDash`
-Before we continue to launch `neo4j`, we will also be downloading a dashboard builder that's built for `neo4j`. `NeoDash`, however, is a bit more complicated to install, as it is not just a folder, but a GitHub repository.
+Before we continue to launch `Neo4j`, we will also be downloading a dashboard builder that's built for `Neo4j`. `NeoDash`, however, is a bit more complicated to install, as it is not just a folder, but a GitHub repository.
 To install, follow the steps below:
 1. Launch `Git CMD`
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/Git%20CMD%20for%20install.png?raw=true">